noahcasey21/Inverse-ARKK/README.md

 # Inverse ARKK ETF

-The goal is to eventually create a program that pulls ARKK trades from the web and uses them to create simulated opposing trades to track equity.
+Simple website build with Flask that tracks ARKK ETF trades and demonstrates what opposing trades would look like using Yahoo Finance closing data.